Optimal Time-Adaptivity for Parabolic Problems: Introduction

-with some constant $c_0>0$ which is independent of $\TT$.
+These conditions prevent a straightforward proof for commonly used schemes such as the implicit Euler method or the Crank-Nicolson method.
 While the Crank-Nicolson method can be written as a Petrov-Galerkin scheme with $\XX_\TT$ being piecewise linear and $\YY_\TT$ piecewise constant functions in time, the inf-sup stability holds only under the step size restriction discussed above.
-On the other hand, the implicit Euler method satisfies the inf-sup condition, however, it can only be written as a Petrov-Galerkin method with non-nested test spaces.
+On the other hand, the implicit Euler method satisfies the inf-sup condition, however, we could only find conforming Petrov-Galerkin interpretations with non-nested test spaces.

-To overcome this problem, we consider a time stepping method that is a hybrid of Crank-Nicolson and implicit Euler.
+To overcome this problem, we first considered a time stepping method that can be seen as a hybrid of Crank-Nicolson and implicit Euler.
 We arrive at this method by forcing the residual of the equation to have zero integral mean and to be pointwise zero at the endpoint of each time interval.
-It turns out that such a method is equivalent to the third order Radau IIA method (see, e.g.,~\cite{hairer}), which is a collocation method that evaluates at the points $1/3$ and $1$ relative to each time interval.
-Consequently, we prove inf-sup stability of this method and use~\cite{infsup} to show optimality of the corresponding adaptive algorithm.
+It turned out that such a method is equivalent to the third order Radau IIA method if the data is elementwise quadratic (see, e.g.,~\cite{hairer}), which is a collocation method that evaluates at the points $1/3$ and $1$ relative to each time interval.
+Consequently, we find conforming Petrov-Galerkin interpretations of the Radau IIA methods of any order larger than one with nested ansatz and test spaces by realizing the point evaluation with its Riesz representer.
+These higher-order Radau IIA methods are known to be inf-sup stable for slightly different test spaces since~\cite{andreev_rk}.
+(We refer to~\cite{infsupsmears} for a treatment of time step wise inf-sup stability of a dG-reformulation of the Radau IIA method (among others)) We derive a residual based error estimator that satisfies the properties~(A)--(B) from above and use~\cite{infsup} to show~(C) and thus optimality of the corresponding adaptive algorithm.

+To summarize, the main contributions of the present work are: \begin{itemize} \item A new interpretation of the Radau IIA methods of order $\geq 2$ as Petrov-Galerkin schemes with nested ansatz and test spaces. \item The first proof of optimal convergence rates for a time-adaptive method for parabolic problems without CFL condition. \end{itemize}